pjhppo/PropHunt_Template/README.md

 <br><img src = "docs/images/spawnpoints.png" alt = "spawn points img"></img><br>

-The spawn areas will be created on the start method of unity so, whe you click the play button this areas in the editor will show you the size of the areas visually
+The spawn areas will be created on the start method of Unity so, when you click the play button this areas in the editor will show you the size of the areas visually

 <br><img src = "docs/images/spawnareas.png" alt = "spawn areas img" width="400"></img><br><br>